Bodily Injury Liability Insurance: What You Need To Know

 It covers “bodily injury and property damage which occurs within the United States, its territories and possessions, or in Canada.”
 Additionally, it provides “coverage equivalent to that required as evidence of automobile liability insurance under the financial responsibility laws of the place in which the injury or damage occurs.”
 (MCL 500.3131(1))

-If you have been injured in a car accident and you have questions about your legal rights to Michigan No-Fault PIP medical benefits, you can call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our experienced auto accident attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you were injured in a car accident in Michigan and have questions about your legal rights to compensation, call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.